aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 #### Events

-You can define Amazon EventBridge event rule which triggers on AWS Config rule events.
+You can define Amazon EventBridge event rules which trigger when a compliance check fails or when a rule is re-evaluated.

 Use the `onComplianceChange()` APIs to trigger an EventBridge event when a compliance check of your AWS Config Rule fails: